 Yeah.
 By “a bit” I mean that it’s a bit extreme.
 It’s like an arms race (to get into a good college/university).
 But when you’re immersed in the culture it feels normal until you come into contact with students from other school districts in university.

 Anyhow. this was all going somewhere.
 Just about every kid has an above 4.0 GPA.
 How is that possible?
 Well, the normal GPA scale is on a 4.0 but attaining an “A” grade will calculate into the weighted GPA as a 5.0

-- For example: I get an A in a regular class and an A in n AP class, my weighted GPA is a 4.5
+- For example: I get an A in 2 regular classes and an A in 2 AP class, my weighted GPA is a 4.5

 Anyhow, my sister was at the DMV getting her license and this exchange went down:

 DMV Lady: “Do you have a 3.0 GPA?”

 Sister: “Sorry, what?”

 Later retelling the story to me: “My first through was ‘what the hell am I studying so hard for?’ and almost blurted that ‘If i had a 3.0 i wouldn’t be standing here.
 Alive.'”

 Yeah Mom would’ve murdered us the second it dipped below 4.0 which… never would happen because she stalked/stalks our grade-books.
 I”m pretty sure that she’s faster with the Blackboard passwords than we are